stackArmor/DocMachina/packs/AZURE_FR_PnP/templates/frontmatter.md

 All policies, procedures, and plans must be stored in a centrally accessible location available to all necessary stakeholders identified in Appendix R and Appendix S of the {{customerSystemAcronym}} SSP.

 ### 1.1 Purpose
-The purpose of this document is to comply with CONTROLFAMILYNAME requirements in accordance with the following:
+The purpose of this document is to comply with {{controlFamilyName}} requirements in accordance with the following:

 - National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53, Revision 5 - Physical and Environmental Protection family baseline of controls established by the Federal Risk and Authorization Management Program (FedRAMP).<br>
 - [DOD] Department of Defense (DoD) Cloud Security Requirements Guide (SRG). <br>